 It’s easy to let your baby be the centre of your world, but don’t get stuck in a rut!
 Me-time is really important and can help you feel like yourself again.

 Life with a little one can often leave little time for you.
 There’s the feeding, the changing, settling, shopping, cooking… and the list goes on.
 It’s only normal to crave a little quality time to do your own thing and it’s always great to remind yourselves that you’re still the same people underneath – not just mummy and daddy.

 Here’s how to make the most of your precious me-time, and recharge your batteries too.

 Whether it’s a trusted friend, relative or neighbour, you’re bound to need a babysitter at some point, so get them lined up because a supportive network is essential for parents with young children.

 Treasure your time

 How you spend your me-time is up to you (although housework is banned!).
 You could have a long lie-in, a haircut, a swim or lunch with a friend.

-Rediscover your old self
+Rediscover old interests

 Being good to yourself needn’t mean spending a fortune either.
 The simplest treats can be the most uplifting.
-Reading a magazine in the park, having time to go for a walk or to stroll round the shops can be bliss if you’re used to having a little one in tow all the time.
+Reading a magazine in the park, having time to go for a walk or to stroll round the shops by yourself can be bliss if you’re used to having a little one in tow all the time.